rmgk/consysT-project.github.io/index.md

 ### Consistency

-Method invocations on replicated objects are handled by the system as operations on replicated data.
+Method invocations on replicated objects are handled as operations on replicated data by the system.
 The propagation of operations is defined by the consistency level of the replicated object.
-Developers can opt to use Weak consistency levels, like [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), to boost performance or use Strong levels, like [Sequential Consistency](https://en.wikipedia.org/wiki/Sequential_consistency) to increase application consistency.
+Developers can opt to use weak consistency levels, like [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), to boost performance or use strong levels, like [Sequential Consistency](https://en.wikipedia.org/wiki/Sequential_consistency), to reduce application complexity.
 In ConSysT, developers state their desired replication strategy as a _consistency level_.
 Consistency levels are specified at the granularity of replicated objects.

 ```java
 //Define consistency as part of the type.